dyka3773/tech-notes/Kafka/README.md

 - No two znodes can have the same name.
 - Each znode can be watched for changes.

+## Eco-System

+Kafka comes with some tools that make it easier to use and integrate with other systems for some common use cases.
+Some of these tools are:

+### Kafka Connect

+- Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other data systems.
+- It makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
+The connectors can either be **source** connectors that import data into Kafka or **sink** connectors that export data out of Kafka.
+There are a lot of connectors available for use and you can also write your own.
+- It can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.
+- It can also deliver data from Kafka topics into secondary indexes like Elasticsearch or into batch systems such as Hadoop for offline analysis.

+### Kafka Streams

+- Kafka Streams is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.
+- It allows you to build applications that process and analyze data stored in Kafka topics.
+It allows you to join, aggregate, and transform data from multiple topics using stateless and stateful operations.
+And it lets you create new Kafka topics from streams of data.

+### KSQLDB

+- KSQLDB is the streaming SQL engine for Apache Kafka built on top of Kafka Streams.
+It provides an easy-to-use, yet powerful interactive SQL interface for stream processing on Kafka, without the need to write code in a programming language such as Java or Python.
+- It supports a wide range of powerful stream processing operations including aggregations, joins, windowing, sessionization, and much more.
+- It supports both reading from and writing into Kafka topics, and integrates seamlessly with Kafka's exactly-once semantics.
+- **A KSQL Stream is a Topic with a Schema.**

+For a quick reference on KSQLDB, check out the [KSQLDB](./ksqldb.md) file.

+### Kafka REST Proxy

+- The Kafka REST Proxy provides a RESTful interface to a Kafka cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.
+- It is built on top of the Kafka protocol, but it is not part of Apache Kafka itself.
+- It is a good fit for scenarios where you want to integrate Kafka with existing systems that already have a REST API.

 ### Schema Registry

 - The Schema Registry provides serializers that plug into Kafka clients that handle the data schema for Kafka messages that are sent in the Avro format.
 - It stores a versioned history of all schemas based on a specified subject name strategy.
 - It allows the evolution of schemas according to the configured compatibility settings and expanded Avro support.

+Read more about it on the [Schema Registry](./schema-registry.md) file.

 ## Resources